kevin931/PyCytoData/README.md

 # PyCytoData
-> Interface to HDCytoData for CyTOF Benchmark Datasets
+> An elegant data analysis tool for CyTOF.

-This package downloads and load some popular CyTOF benchmark datasets as published by previous studies.
-The original concept of such a package is conceived and implemented in R by Weber & Soneson (2019) in [this repository](https://github.com/lmweber/HDCytoData).
-PyCytoData brings this to Python while also adding our own flavor this incredibly useful tool.
+This package is an all-in-one CyTOF data analysis package for your experiments.
+From loading datasets to DR and evaluation, you have a consistent interface and readable code every step along the way.
+There is also support for some of ``HDCytoData``'s benchmark datasets as originally implemented in R by Weber & Soneson (2019) in [this repository](https://github.com/lmweber/HDCytoData).
+Why wait?
+Start your PyCytoData journal right here, right now!

 ## Installation